-- Description.
+Course Calendar/Schedule - Weekly schedule of topics - Dates of exams and finals - Due dates for written assignments, research papers, projects, and presentations - Required special events (e.g., computer lab visits, library assignments, field trips, etc.) - Disclaimer: "Course schedule, topics, evaluation and assignments may be changed at the instructor's discretion."
+Assign nments - Include description, requirements, style standard (if applicable), and resource availability Instructions: Description.
 Provide a clear explanation of each assignment.
-This may include a description of the nature, method, and length of any critical reviews, research papers, projects, and/or presentations required. - Requirements.
+This may include a description of the nature, method, and length of any critical reviews, research papers, projects, and/or presentations required.
+Requirements.
 Clearly identify all reading, study, writing and evaluation requirements for each assignment.
-Enumerate all required elements of each assignment and the criteria by which the substantive elements of the assignment will be evaluated. - Style standard.
-If applicable, state the style standard by which the writing assignments will be evaluated (e.g., APA). - Resource availability.
-Explicitly state the nature and availability of library and online resources, such as journals, that students may be required or recommended to access. - Delivery of assignments.
-Indicate which course tool the student must use to submit work.
-E.g. assignments tool, forum, blog, etc. - Evaluation/Assessment Rationale for Grade Determination - Syllabi should clearly communicate to students how their grade will be determined.
+Enumerate all required elements of each assignment and the criteria by which the substantive elements of the assignment will be evaluated.
+Style standard.
+If applicable, state the style standard by which the writing assignments will be evaluated (e.g., APA).
+Evalua ation/Assessment Rationale for Grade Determination Syllabi should clearly communicate to students how their grade will be determined.
 Provide a short statement and/or chart listing the factors that will contribute to the final grade for the course.
-Below is an example:

-Readings 10%

-Assignment #1 20%

-Assignment #2 20%

-Presentation 25%

-Final Paper 25 %

-TOTAL 100%

-The criteria used to calculate assignments and final grades.
+Below is an example: Readings 10% Assignment #1 20% Assignment #2 20% Presentation 25% Final Paper 25% TOTAL 100% - The criteria used to calculate assignments and final grades.